AdobeDocs/experience-manager-assets-essentials.en/help/deploy-administer.md

 For information on how to manage adding users to user groups, see `Add users to groups` available at [Manage user groups](https://helpx.adobe.com/in/enterprise/using/user-groups.html#add-users-to-groups).

-### Add user groups to product profiles {#add-users-to-product-profiles}
+### Add product profiles to user groups {#add-product-profiles-to-user-groups}

-Add user groups to product profiles so that they have access to the Assets Essentials application.
+Add product profiles to user groups so that they have access to the Assets Essentials application.

-To add user groups to product profiles:
+To add product profiles to user groups:

 1. Access [Admin Console](https://adminconsole.adobe.com) for your organization, click **[!UICONTROL Products]** in the top bar, click **[!UICONTROL AEM Assets Essentials]**, and then click the instance for [!DNL Assets Essentials].
 The name of the instance might be different than in the screenshot below.
    >[!NOTE]